City of San José

 WHAT IS THE HOUSING ELEMENT?

 The Housing Element is a component of San José's Envision 2040 General Plan.
 It identifies the City’s housing needs, goals, strategies and policies.
 All cities in California must update their Housing Element every eight years and submit it to the State Department of Housing and Community Development (HCD) for certification.
-Cities are now working on the Housing Element Update for the 2023-2031 cycle.

 For the first time — in response to AB 686 (2018) — this cycle must include an Assessment of Fair Housing (AFH), a site inventory that helps dismantle housing segregation, and programs that "affirmatively further fair housing."